BeeBeeBethC/The-Gardening-Club/README.md

 **Lighthouse scoring**

 The lighthouse scores for Portfolio Project One, are below.
 The main focus for this project was every aspect of accessibility.

+Performance scores are lowered on two of the three pages due to high quality images used in the code.
+These images have been  compressed and converted.
 ![Main-page lighthouse scores](documentation/main-page-performance.png)
 ![About-us lighthouse scores](documentation/about-us-performance.png)
 ![Quicktips lighthouse scores](documentation/quick%20tips%20performance.png)